Pliny Earle Goddard: The California years

-Goddard was awarded a Ph.D. in 1904 for a detailed grammatical study of Hupa, the first doctorate in anthropological linguistics granted by any American university.
-He was promoted to Assistant Professor in 1906 and had responsibility for much of the undergraduate instruction in anthropology and linguistics offered by the university.
+Goddard was awarded a PhD in 1904 for a detailed grammatical study of Hupa, the first doctorate in anthropological linguistics granted by any American university.
+He was promoted to assistant professor in 1906 and had responsibility for much of the undergraduate instruction in anthropology and linguistics offered by the university.
 After finishing his documentation of Hupa, Goddard devoted most of his summers to amassing data on the other surviving varieties of California Athabaskan, traveling hundreds of miles on muleback in search of speakers of such languages as Kato, Wailaki, and Sinkyone.
 Goddard's preferred technique of working from narrative texts rather than wordlists was in advance of its time, and his notes continue to be of interest.

 The most significant source of unpublished Goddard material is his set of notebooks, compiled between 1902 and 1908, that are archived at the American Philosophical Society (APS) in Philadelphia.
 The notebooks were originally housed at the University of California, Berkeley, but were sent to the APS in the 1940s to become part of that institution's Franz Boas Collection.
 The notebooks contain interviews with elderly Indians from several tribal groups, including those groups most commonly referred to as the Sinkyone, Mattole, Nongatl, Tolowa, Chilula, Whilkut, Tsnungwe, and Hupa.
 Much of the material consists of vocabularies and stories, but there are substantial sections containing precise geographical information.
 Transcriptions of the geographical information have been created by the Cultural Resources Facility, Humboldt State University, Arcata, California.
 In addition to the APS notebooks relating to California Athabascan Indians, Professor Melville Jacobs of the University of Washington Department of Anthropology received four Goddard notebooks relating to the Lassik tribe.